STUDYING THE IMPACTS OF PROVISIONING ON WHALE SHARKS IN OSLOB, CEBU

 LAMAVE identified this region as an important source of insight into the long-term ecological and behavioral effects of tourism on these animals, and also on the socio-economic impacts on the local community.
 In 2012, we set up a research base and began monitoring whale sharks in Oslob through daily photo identification and behavioral surveys.
 We also deployed multiple temperature-depth-recorder tags on local whale sharks to understand their local habitat use and diving behaviour.

 In 2014, the teams' first scientific paper was published describing the Population structure and residency patterns of whale sharks visiting Oslob.
 Another scientific paper followed in 2015 outlining the findings of a three year study investigating whale shark behaviour and tourist compliance to the local code of conduct.
 The study highlighted that some local guidelines were being broken 97% of the time, highlighting an urgent need for improvement in the management of the tourism practice.
-LAMAVE continues to work with the Local Government Unit.
+LAMAVE continues to work with the Local Government Unit and the local community.

 Read more about how this project contributes to our nation wide whale shark research here.